zachvaughn/zachvaughn/README.md

 ## About

 Software engineering student with a strong foundation in computer science fundamentals and software architecture.
-Experienced in both systems-level programming and application development, with an emphasis on clean design, maintainability, and performance.
+Experience in both systems-level programming and application development.

 Currently pursuing a B.S. in Software Engineering (Expected Fall 2026)